CGM Deep Dive

 - sets minimum global expectations for transparency, comparator alignment, and safety features such as mandatory alarms.

-This is not about right and wrong, or absolute certainty.
-It is about working together to balance:
+This is about working together to balance:

 - short-term quality of life,